ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 public interface ContainerRepository extends JpaRepository<ContainerEntity,String>{}
 ```

 Spring makes it magic to add save, findById, findAll... operations transparently.
-So now we can @Autowrite the repository and add the tests and the connection between the rest api and the repo.
-The test is in the Junit test class: [PostgreSqlTest](src/test/java/ibm/labs/kc/containermgr/PostgreSqlTest.java).
-In fact for test reason and being able to inject Mockup class in unit test, we inject via contructor.
+So now we can @Autowrite this repository into the controller class and add the integration tests.
+The test is in the Junit test class: [PostgreSqlTest](src/test/java/it/container/PostgreSqlTest.java).
+In fact, for test reason we want to inject Mockup class in unit test via the controller contructor.

 ```java
 @Test